gbmhunter/blog/content/electronics/components/power-regulators/switch-mode-power-supplies-smps/buck-converters/_index.md

 {{% figure src="buck-converter-basic-schematic.svg" width="600" caption="The basic schematic of a buck converter.
 SW1 is typically a MOSFET switched by control logic (not shown)." %}}

-To learn more about EMI/EMC considerations regarding buck converters, see the [EMC and Switch-Mode Power Supplies page](/electronics/components/power-regulators/switch-mode-power-supplies-smps/emc-and-switch-mode-power-supplies/).
+To learn more about EMI/EMC considerations regarding buck converters, see the [EMC Design Guidelines page](/electronics/electromagnetic-compatibility-emc/emc-design-guidelines/).

 ## How A Buck Converter Works